Vymo-Inc/reactProps-type-extractor/README.md

 ## Contributing

-We welcome contributions to improve the ExtractComponentPropTypes plugin!
+We welcome contributions to improve the ReactPropsType Extractor plugin!
 Here's how you can help:

 ### Development Setup